Tree Surgery for Craftsmen

 Designed so you can acquire a knowledge of a range of tree surgery operations; develop a range of tree surgery skills, be able to make judgments concerning the solution of practical problems, increase productivity by a conscientious attitude to work, and develop an understanding of aspects of tree biology and disorders.

-Practical work is carried out both in the woods, the golf course and ornamental grounds of the college’s 280-hectare estate and on outside worksites, giving a good range of realistic working situations.
+Practical work is carried out both in the woods and ornamental grounds of the college’s 280-hectare estate, the golf course, and on outside worksites, giving a good range of realistic working situations.

 Skilled and experienced tutors make full use of the well-equipped workshops, laboratories and wide range of machinery during the course, whilst the diverse range of tree and shrub species in the woodlands, ornamental grounds and plant nursery provides an excellent resource for developing plant knowledge.
 Several renowned gardens and aboreta, such as Kew, Wisley and Winkworth, are within easy reach of Merrist Wood.